Pansit Langlang aka Pinoy Ramen

 Serve hot in bowls.

-Top with shredded chicken, fried garlic, spring onions, soft-boiled eggs, and a drizzle of sesame oil.
+Top with shredded chicken, fried garlic, spring onions, soft-boiled eggs, and a drizzle of sesame oil, completing the Pancit Langlang recipe experience.

 Pro Tips

-Use hibi (dried shrimp) for that authentic old-fashioned depth of flavor.
+Use hibi (dried shrimp) for that authentic old-fashioned depth of flavor in your Pancit Langlang recipe.

 Annatto (atsuete) not only adds color but also a subtle earthy tone — adjust amount for desired richness.